 What’s the Bottom Line?

 At the end of the day, whether you put your dog on a raw food diet is entirely your choice to make.
-If you take the necessary steps to ensure proper hygiene is maintained when preparing the food, then this will help mitigate some of the associated risks concerning pathogens.
+If you take the necessary steps to ensure proper hygiene is maintained when preparing the food, this will help mitigate some of the associated risks concerning pathogens.